KaomN/roger-skyline-1/README.md

 Copy contents of the public key to /home/user/.ssh/authorized_keys
 You can use:
 >ssh-copy-id -i "public key file path" "user@host"
 Note this will not work if Password authentication is disabled and there is no public key in the authorized_keys file.
+You can re-enable password authentication just for this or manually add it to the authorized_keys file

 Connect:
 > ssh -p 50113 user@10.12.179.250